OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:47

-> I will delight in Your commandments,
+> I will take pleasure in Your commandments,
 > Which I love.

 ## Psalm 119:48